-A meta-analysis has shown that the ÖMPSQ excellently predicts work absenteeism while SBT does not397.
+A meta-analysis has shown that the ÖMPSQ excellently predicts work absenteeism while SBT does not39.
 This is a clear difference between these questionnaires according to earlier studies.
 In this study, we found some differences, as the proportion of individuals with psychiatric symptoms was higher in the high-risk group when using the ÖMPSQ-short compared to the SBT.
-On the other hand, the proportion of individuals at a high risk of fear-avoidance beliefs was larger in the high-risk group when the SBT used. high-risk group members were more likely to have psychiatric symptoms than the high-risk group members of the SBT.
+On the other hand, the proportion of individuals at a high risk of fear-avoidance beliefs was larger in the high-risk group when the SBT used.
 In addition to that, the accumulation of lifestyle and social characteristics in the ÖMPSQ-short high-risk group was more pronounced compared to SBT high-risk group.
 It would be interesting to evaluate what is the role of lifestyle and social factors in comparison to psychological factors in work absenteeism due to LBP.
-In health care, the evaluation of lifestyle and social factors, together with psychological characteristics, should be a coherent part of LBP patient assessment in order to identify abnormal adverse lifestyle and the behavioural determinants of pain.
+In health care, the evaluation of lifestyle and social factors, together with psychological characteristics, should be a coherent part of LBP patient assessment in order to identify adverse lifestyle and the behavioural determinants of pain.
 This may lead to a better LBP outcome and better comprehensive welfare.
-Indeed, lifestyle intervention, compared to usual care, was shown as cost-effective in a randomized controlled study3840.
+Indeed, lifestyle intervention, compared to usual care, was shown as cost-effective in a randomized controlled study40.

 A major strength of our study was the use of a birth cohort, which provided a large population-based sample of 3079 individuals originating from the same geographical area.
 Moreover, we had a moderately high response rate.
 The cohort effectively represents the Northern Finnish population as it originally included 96% of the Northern Finnish population born in 1966.
 The Data on many psychiatric, psychological, lifestyle and social characteristics enabled a comprehensive evaluation of the SBT and ÖMPSQ-short.
 For data collection, we used validated questionnaires and clinical cut-offs.
 As the study design was cross-sectional, we could only investigate associations, and not causality.
 Thus, the predictive potential of the risk allocations of the SBT and the ÖMPSQ-short remain to be evaluated in this population.
 The cut-off scores for the low- and medium-risk groups of ÖMPSQ have previously been used only according to the 25-item ÖMPSQ, which is considered as a limitation.
 A second limitation is that we have validated in Finnish only the long form of ÖMPSQ14 but, on the other hand, the 10 items of the ÖMPSQ-short form a part of the long form.